-Filling out your tax forms by hand and mailing them into the IRS is relatively inexpensive.
+It doesn’t cost all that much to fill out your tax forms by hand and mail them into the IRS.

-However, filing that way is much more time consuming and rife with error—which is why using a tax preparation service or software can be so useful.
+However, filing that way takes more time and can result in more errors.
+So, using a tax preparation service or software can be useful.
 In 2019, it makes a lot more sense to let a piece of software or a professional do the heavy lifting when it comes to all the calculations and deductions.

-The IRS doesn’t want filing your taxes via software to be a financial burden for low-income taxpayers, so it signed a deal with H&R Block and Intuit.
+The IRS doesn’t want filing your taxes to place a financial burden on low-income taxpayers, so it signed a deal with H&R Block and Intuit.
 The IRS agreed not to create its own free online filing system, while H&R Block and Intuit pledged to “help tens of millions of Americans file taxes for free.”

 For those taxpayers who meet the income requirements, the IRS lists options on its site for them to file for free using these programs.
 This Free File partnership has led a relatively peaceful existence for the past sixteen years.

-Unfortunately, H&R Block and Intuit may not have been keeping up their end of the bargain.
+Unfortunately, H&R Block and Intuit may not have kept up their end of the bargain.

-According to documents and recorded phone calls, the companies are alleged to have intentionally hid the free option from customers, steering them toward paid products, instead.
-(These emails and recordings can be found here.)
+According to documents and recorded phone calls, the companies intentionally hid the free option from customers, steering them toward paid products, instead.
+(Check out these emails and recordings here.)

-Free filing software is, in a sense, a competitive threat to paid filing software.
+Free filing software provides a competitive threat to paid filing software.
 So, these companies found ways to convert free customers (who qualified for Free File software) into paid customers: hiding free file pages from search engines, directing sales teams to guide callers toward paid services, and designing pages to minimize presence of the Free File option.